IsaacBell/IsaacBell/README.md

   I love programming, I study algorithms every day, and I can talk your ear off about data structures.

   As for other hobbies, I'm a lead singer in a metal band.
-I also write horror novels... okay, well, just one novel so far, but I'm proud of it!
+I also (pseudonymously) write horror novels... okay, well, just one novel so far, but I'm proud of it!
 There are some [excerpts](https://github.com/IsaacBell/j-78) scattered [around](https://github.com/IsaacBell/crystal-dreams) on my Github profile.

 - 🔭 I’m currently working on ...